alibaba/Sentinel/sentinel-adapter/sentinel-dubbo-adapter/README.md

 If `limitApp` of a flow rule is configured with a caller, then the corresponding flow rule will only take effect on the specific caller.

-> Note: Dubbo consumer does not provide its Dubbo application name when doing RPC, so developers should manually put the application name into *attachment* at consumer side, then extract it at provider side.
-Sentinel Dubbo Adapter has implemented a filter (`DubboAppContextFilter`) where consumer can carry application name information to provider automatically.
+> Note: Dubbo consumer does not provide its Dubbo application name when doing RPC,
+> so developers should manually put the application name into *attachment* at consumer side,
+> then extract it at provider side.
+Sentinel Dubbo Adapter has implemented a filter (`DubboAppContextFilter`)
+> where consumer can carry application name information to provider automatically.
-If the consumer does not use Sentinel Dubbo Adapter but requires flow control based on caller, developers can manually put the application name into attachment with the key `dubboApplication`.
+> If the consumer does not use Sentinel Dubbo Adapter but requires flow control based on caller,
+> developers can manually put the application name into attachment with the key `dubboApplication`.
+>
+> Since 1.8.0, the adapter provides support for customizing origin parsing logic.
+You may register your own `DubboOriginParser`
+> implementation to `DubboAdapterGlobalConfig`.

 ## Global fallback

 Sentinel Dubbo Adapter supports global fallback configuration.
 The global fallback will handle exceptions and give replacement result when blocked by flow control, degrade or system load protection.
-You can implement your own `DubboFallback` interface and then register to `DubboFallbackRegistry`.
-If no fallback is configured, Sentinel will wrap the `BlockException` then directly throw it out.
+You can implement your own `DubboFallback` interface and then register to `DubboAdapterGlobalConfig`.
+If no fallback is configured, Sentinel will wrap the `BlockException` as the fallback result.

 Besides, we can also leverage [Dubbo mock mechanism](http://dubbo.apache.org/en-us/docs/user/demos/local-mock.html) to provide fallback implementation of degraded Dubbo services.

-## Global dubbo provider origin parse

-Sentinel Dubbo Adapter supports global origin parse for provider.
-You can implement your own `DubboOriginParser` interface and then register to `DubboOriginParserRegistry`.
-If no originParse is configured, Sentinel will user dubbo url property application.